-VMA areas (including FRAs) are prioritized in accordance with the methods described in Section 4.4.3.
+VMA areas (including FRAs) are prioritized in accordance with the methods described in Section 4.4.30.
 Although Midpen intends to gradually increase the amount of VMAs created annually, this will depend on staffing capacity, funding resources, partnerships, and other resource factors with consideration and weight given to other Midpen priorities that further its mission.
 Only areas within the very highest VMA priorities that can be accommodated in Annual Work Plans and can be adequately maintained over the long-term, are expected to be implemented each year.
-Prior to creation of any new VMAs, a Midpen-approved biologist will perform a field visit to determine any environmental factors that need to be taken into consideration prior to treatment, such as the presence of invasive species, impacts to wildlife, or presence of bodies of water.